akshatgg/vibe_monitor-back/README.md

 ## Adding Environment Variables

-When you need to add a new environment variable to the project, you must update **3 files** to ensure it works in both development and production:
+When you need to add a new environment variable to the project, you must update **4 things** to ensure it works in local development and all deployed environments:

 ### 1. `.env.example`
 Add your variable with a placeholder value: